openNDS/openNDS/docs/source/fas.rst

 After Successful Verification by FAS
 ************************************

-If the client is successfully verified by the FAS, FAS will return the unique token, or its hashed equivalent to NDS to finally allow the client access to the Internet.
+If the client is successfully verified by the FAS, FAS will send the return hash id (rhid) to openNDS to finally allow the client access to the Internet.

 Post FAS processing
 *******************